UPDATED 13/04/2026

 Of course, Newquay Zoo is a must.
 Along with 100s of animals to discover, a Tarzan Trail and play area, there are daily animal talks led by the zoo rangers where you can learn amazing facts about the species living at Newquay Zoo.
 Parking nearby can be an issue (and expensive) so walk there if you can, or catch the land train from Newquay Town Centre.
 Booking online is advised for best price.

 For those looking for a more refreshing experience, Newquay Waterparks are also nearby, with different waterparks offering a variety of slides, pools, and activities.
+Or if you’re holidaying with a train enthusiast, choose Lappa Valley, not far from Newquay it’s coined as ‘Cornwall’s secret world of play and trains’.

 Renowned for its beaches, Newquay’s are amazingly clean, and generally dotted with surfers (it is a surfing mecca).
 The key beaches, Towan, Lusty Glaze, Tolcarne and Great Western, are all pretty sheltered and safe for swimming, too.
 Try Newquay Water Sports Centre for kayaking, coasteering, surf rafting and other adrenaline sports.